argentsea/docfx/tutorials/mapping.md

 > [!IMPORTANT]
 > Database parameters and columns should be named as consistently as possible.
 In most cases, this means the parameters have the same name as the columns they reference.
 If you like to use varying parameter names or alias columns in your result, you may find the Mapper somewhat unhelpful.

+Properties without a mapping attribute are simply ignored.

 ### Attribute Types

 There is a mapping attribute defined for most common database types.
 Spatial data types, CLR types, XML, and JSON types are examples of missing attributes.
 These are absent because there is not a straightforward mapping between the core .NET base types and these database types.
 It is very possible to write custom handlers to render this from your database; indeed it is not much harder than writing the necessary custom code without this framework.